One of the cruellest things a woman can do to her hair is dye it – especially when the process involves bleaching.

 Interestingly, the product was developed by two of the world’s leading PHDs who had no prior experience in the hair care industry.
 Their brief was to use what they knew about materials and chemistry and fix a problem that had long baffled the stylists.
 Social media feedback from the 100,000 salons using Olaplex worldwide seems to suggest they have done just that.

-At the time of writing, Olaplex was “rolling out” across the UK, but is by no means widespread yet, so it might need some serious detective work to find a salon using the product in the immediate future.
+At the time of writing [August 2015], Olaplex was “rolling out” across the UK, but is by no means widespread yet, so it may involve some serious detective work to find a salon using the product in the immediate future.
 However, there remain some sensible precautions that anyone can take to minimise styling damage.

 A heat protecting spray, for example, is highly recommended before using heat stylers such as straightening irons or curling tongs.
 The setting on hairdryers is important, too: experts recommend a fairly gentle setting and a strong fan speed.